 Does a Death Doula Continue Support After a Death?

 Yes, a doula may continue to offer services and support post-death.
-Depending on the needs of the family, and the specialism of the services a doula can provide.
+Depending on the family’s needs and the services a doula can provide.
 Such as:

 - Assisting with immediate tasks like bathing and dressing the body (if not requiring a medical license), conducting wakes or viewings, and helping the family to navigate the process of contacting a cremation provider or funeral home.
-A doula may have prior experience in arranging local, affordable cremation services and can help support the family with objective decision-making about disposition choices.
+A doula may have prior experience arranging local, affordable cremation services and can help the family make objective decisions about disposition.

 - Assisting the family with conducting a tribute or life celebration event and helping with obituaries or funeral arrangements.